-Most check cashing locations authenticate checks but do not verify the funds before cashing a check.
-The only way for payees to verify funds before cashing a check is to contact the issuing bank directly and ask whether the payor’s account has sufficient funds.
+The only reliable way for individual payees to verify funds before cashing a check is to contact the issuing bank directly and ask whether the payor’s account has sufficient funds.
 Third-party, membership-based check verification services are also available for small businesses.

 How to Verify a Check